Lauderdale-by-the-Sea: Area Served by South Florida Criminal Defense Attorney

 If you have been arrested in Lauderdale-by-the-Sea by the Broward County Sheriff’s Office, the best way for you to get a positive outcome in your case is to hire an experienced criminal defense attorney.
 That’s where Rossen Law Firm comes in.
 Our attorneys have an extensive past working alongside BSO deputies and the State Attorney’s Office to get great resolution for our client’s cases.

 Between taking depositions of officers and negotiating favorable plea deals with state prosecutors, our office knows when to push for something we believe our client deserves.
-Beyond that, our attorneys Adam and Manny work with the court and judges everyday to move our client’s cases along - filing and writing motions and attending hearings.
+Beyond that, our award-winning attorneys work with the court and judges every day to move our client’s cases along - filing and writing motions and attending hearings.

 If you are curious to see what Rossen Law Firm can do for you and your case, call us today at 754-206-6200 or 754-999-2499 to set up a free strategy session.